francocerino/scikit-reducedmodel/README.md

 # Installation

-To install the latest stable version of ScikitReducedModel from PyPI:
+To install the latest stable version of Scikit-ReducedModel from PyPI:

 ```bash
 pip install scikit-reducedmodel